mahdiwf/MC_Simulation_for_Stock/README.md

 * In this MCS simulation, the volatility is assumed constant.
 Random prices are generated using the previous 252-day standard deviation.
 In real stock prices, volatility changes over time.
 * In the real stock market, stock prices often show jumps caused by unpredictable events or news, but in this simulation, the path is continuous (no discontinuity).

-Apple stock price for the last 252 trading days.<br>
+I will start by showing Apple stock price for the last 252 trading days.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/28b3c2e1-c9ca-4ec5-8d1e-7598ada75965)

 The daily price percentages returns
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/8b821e7d-3b02-4d53-9279-4901ae9c90a6)

 Using this percentage returns distribution statistical properties (median & standard deviation) to generate random numbers (using numpy.random.normal), I simulated daily returns for the next 252 trading days.
-Add these simulated daily returns to the last prices (of each calculation), and I get a simulated stock price (a random walk).
+Add these simulated daily returns to the last prices (of each calculation), and I get a randomly simulated stock price - a random walk i.e. the price of AAPL moves randomly.

 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/0e92e697-984a-4b9a-bb5f-003c2712577e)

 Iterating the above process 10000 times, I got 10000 price paths/random walks.<br>